In 2008, I took a leap of faith from my cushy corporate sales job and launched my first entrepreneurial endeavor.

-She said, “Take one positive action each day.
-Undoing the past is impossible.
-Worrying about the future will keep you feeling paralyzed.
+“Take one positive action each day,” she told me.
+“Because undoing the past is impossible, and worrying about the future will keep you feeling paralyzed.
 Focus on the present, it’s a gift.”

 One week into my recovery, I volunteered at a non-profit organization.
-I needed to get my mind off of my first failed business attempt and a recent breakup.
-Serving others more in need became my saving grace.
+I needed to get my mind off my first failed business attempt and recent breakup.
+Serving others in greater need became my saving grace.
 Doing good work for the sheer sake of the good-doing gave me a greater sense of purpose outside of my own four crumbling walls.

 Some call me emotionally resilient for being of service when I was in dire need of help.
 The truth is, I was looking for any reason to wake up at all each day.

-Day by day, my health gradually improved.
-I had to retrain my body to swallow food, walk, and drive after my muscles had atrophied.
+Day by day, I retrained my body to swallow food again and walk without assistance after my muscles had atrophied.
+As my health gradually improved, I got back on the job boards and put my entrepreneurial failure behind me.
 I was desperate to rebuild my life, career, and self-esteem.
-So I decided to get back on the job boards and put my entrepreneurial failure behind me.

 By day 36 of my recovery, I landed a new job.

-Standing at those crossroads this time around, I realized I had reached another season in my life.
+Standing at the crossroads this time around, I realized I had reached another season in my life.
 For over 12 years, I had chased someone else’s dream thinking I needed more stuff to prove to everyone I had “made it.”
-But no matter how much I had accumulated or achieved throughout my corporate sales career, nothing money bought could ever fill the void I had felt inside me.
+But no matter how much stuff I had accumulated or achieved throughout my corporate sales career, nothing money could buy would ever fill the void inside me.

 So I chose to follow my heart and trust my intuition.